In this post I will share with you 7 incredibly powerful ways to market and promote your lead capture page.

 #1.
 Make sure your blog content doesn’t suck!

-You know the golden rule in online content creation, always create high quality, useful, relevant and compelling content.
-Because quality content is the first and most important incentive you can give to get people interested in signing up to your email list.
+Always create high quality, useful, relevant and compelling content.
+Because quality content is the first and most important incentive you can give to your audience to get them interested in signing up to your email list.

-If your content sucks, very few people will want to sign up.
+If your blog content sucks, very few people will want to sign up.

 Whilst ensuring your content offers nothing but incredible value to your readers, you also need to ensure it’s not full of factual errors, or spelling mistakes, and appalling grammar.

-Check out these blog posts to learn how to create AWESOME content that your readers will love –
+Check out these blog posts to learn how to create AWESOME content that your readers will love reading and sharing –

 #2.
 Add a CTA box at the bottom of your blog posts (or footer section)